The Netherlandsin General:

 - Make a canal cruise, departure from the Vismarkt.
 Sails in the summer at 13:30 and 15:00 on all days except Monday.
 [Info]

-- Walk to Museum windmill the Walvisch (close to the Vismarkt) from Wednesday to Saturday between 13.00 – 17.00.
+- Walk to Museum windmill the Walvisch (close to the Vismarkt) open from Tuesday to Sunday between 11.00 – 17.00.

 - Visit also the Gin (Jenever) Museum or Chocolate Shop 'De Bonte Koe'.
 Both located at the Lange Haven.